OpenSecuritySummit/oss2020/content/tracks/Wardley-Maps/working-sessions/security-implications.md

 ---
-title        : Security implications of the isolation and terrorism track        : "Wardley Maps" type         : working-session      # working-session, user-session, product-session technology   :
+title        : Events example and security implications of the isolation and terrorism track        : "Wardley Maps" type         : working-session      # working-session, user-session, product-session technology   :